wtPLSQL/wtPLSQL/docs/demo/README.md

 grant create procedure to wtp_demo;
 ```

+## Confirm the Installation

 The simplest check for a wtPLSQL installation is to select the "version from dual".
+If wtPSQL is installed, it will show which add-ons have been installed if any.

 Run this: